“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 “What is the nature of your objection, Mr. Farmer?”

 “Mr. Runnels is not on trial here.
 This is a trial to determine if Mr. Baines,” he pointed to his client seated next to the other defense attorney, “was guilty or innocent of throwing a few pebbles at some Massachusetts’ regiments.”

-“Your honor,” I approached the bench, “it goes to the intent of this witness … his possible lack of political impartiality.”
+“Your Honor,” I approached the bench, “it goes to the intent of this witness … his possible lack of political impartiality.”
 I turned and stared at Mr. Farmer.
 “How can someone who comes here frothed with Confederate sentiment be impartial at an event where U.S. troops were attacked?”
-Jabbering at both tables started.
+Jabbering at the defense table started.

 Judge Wainwright smacked the gavel down hard.
 “I will accept it into the record.
 Now, may we continue?”
 The lawyers sat down as I approached Mr. Runnels again.